 This course seeks to address the challenges of preparing for and then responding to a network disaster outage in a world where communications, online applications and Internet are critical to ensuring public safety and ensuring reliable, sustainable communications services delivery in times of disasters.
 As governments and individuals increase their reliance on communications networks to conduct mission critical activities, ensuring communications network operations during a disaster has increasing importance.
 To confront these risks, and to preserve the communications networks, comprehensive preparation and planning for a catastrophic network outage is essential.

 Disruption of communications networks prevents public safety organizations, such as first responders, public health officials, and law enforcement from meeting the public's needs.
 Disaster preparedness and recovery planning is designed to reduce the disruption of essential services when an emergency situation occurs.
-Emergency communications planning is key component of any disaster mitigation strategy and disaster recovery plans.
+Emergency communications planning is a key component of any disaster mitigation strategy and disaster recovery plans.
 Disaster plans should be flexible enough to be adapted to particular emergency situations.
 Telecommunications companies must ensure their continuity of operations and manage the security and operability of their communications systems and networks during emergencies.
 Governmental agencies have both concerns about the continuity and recovery of communications networks from a policy perspective, and must rely on communications networks to support governmental response to citizens in real time, during an actual disaster.

 There are several factors to be considered in developing and adopting a Network Disaster Recovery plan, including Professional Services, Emergency Communications & Wireless Solutions; Network & Recovery Services; and Data Protection Services.
 Execution of a NDR strategy is critical to minimizing damage and restoring a network outage.
 This course will address various execution methods, including training of personnel, testing of equipment and managing events.